NerTzhuLz/PhoenixBot/README.md

 ### Other confirmed extra features
 * Add clickable links to squad filled messages to go see the squad
 * Make ++create append a 1/4 squad if none found
-    * Do this for each new line of the message?
+    * Do this for each new line of the message
-* Feature to just ping a relic rather than make a new squad
-    * For bumping squads
-    * Possibly have a limit on how often it can be used
-* Squad timeout
+* Bump command
+    * Only available if relic is getting close to timing out
+    * (Notify a host if their squad is elligible)
+    * Resets auto-delete timer
+    * Pings relics again
 * commands for admins to close all or any squad
-* Re-up squad limit

 ## Current Commands/features
 Admin-level commands: